- Treatment for erectile dysfunction with tadalafil

 Driving and operating machinery

-Tadalafil may cause dizziness or visual disturbances in some people.
+Tadalafil may cause dizziness or visual disturbances.
 Do not drive or operate machinery if affected.

 Storage information